un-pogaz/Reddit-SpreadSheets-tools/README.md

 `new-posts.py` is the main script to retrive and push the lasted new fan-fic's posted on the target subreddit.

+`all-posts.py` retrive and save all the posts localy.

 `sheet-data.py` is to retrive the posts create by specified authors.

 `inspect-sheet.py` little script to check if some error are present in the spreadsheets.